What Does a Fed Rate Hike Mean for Your Money?

 Did the Fed raise interest rates?

-Yes, the Fed raised the federal funds rate at its last meeting in February.
+No, the Fed did not raise the federal funds rate at its last meeting in November.
 While the Fed doesn’t directly control the rates at which banks lend to consumers and businesses, the federal funds rate, which determines the rate at which depository institutions lend each other money, affects those rates.

 When is the next Fed rate hike?

-The Fed could raise interest rates again at its next meeting, which is scheduled for March 21-22.
-Until the Fed sees price indexes start to show inflation falling significantly, rate hikes will likely continue, and the federal funds rate will remain elevated.
+The Fed could raise interest rates again at its next meeting, which is scheduled for December 12-13.